 If you’re a first homebuyer you get a little extra help from the WA Government known as first home owner rate (FHOR).
 Here are the facts:

-• First home buyers don’t pay stamp duty on any home purchased up to the value of $430,000.
+- First home buyers don’t pay stamp duty on any established home purchased up to the value of $500,000.

 We have a list of the different Government grants & schemes here.